TRT Global - China conducts military drills around Taiwan as tensions escalate

 China conducts military drills around Taiwan as tensions escalate

-China says it has carried out live ammunition simulated air strikes around Taiwan, on its third and final day of military drills.
-Taiwan's military says it's on high alert, as Beijing carries out the simulated strikes on key targets on the island.
-Asia political risk analyst Ross Feingold unpacks what message Beijing is trying to send by conducting this military drills. #China #Taiwan #KevinMcCarthy
+China's military says it has "successfully completed" military exercises around Taiwan as it carried out mock live ammunition air strikes near the island, on its third and final day of military drills.
+Taiwan's military is on high alert, as Beijing also simulated attacks on key targets on the autonomous island.
+Beijing says this is a stern warning after the Taiwanese president's trip to the US.
+Kubra Akkoc reports.

 China conducts military drills around Taiwan as tensions escalate